 When to topdress your lawn in the UK

 Spring topdressing works well because the soil is warming up, grass is beginning to grow again, and any minor damage from winter can be repaired naturally as growth accelerates.
+Ideally, topdressing should be carried out on a calm, dry day when both the top dressing material and the lawn itself are dry.
+This ensures even coverage and allows the new soil to penetrate effectively.

 Autumn is equally effective, particularly after scarifying or overseeding.
 The ground is still warm, moisture levels are higher, and the lawn has time to establish stronger roots before winter.
+Topdressing at this time helps incorporate new soil and supports recovery from summer stress.
+If rain is forecast, light rainfall after topdressing can help settle the material, but heavy rain should be avoided as it may wash away the dressing.

 Winter topdressing is not recommended.
 Growth is minimal and the material is unlikely to integrate properly into the soil.

-What to use for lawn topdressing
+What to use for topdressing an existing lawn

 There’s no single perfect mix for every lawn, but most topdressing blends fall into three main categories.

 A sandy mix improves drainage and is ideal for heavy clay soils that become waterlogged.
+Topdressing can help break down clay soil, improving its structure and promoting better grass growth.
+Including top soil in the mix further enhances soil quality and supports healthy root development.

 A soil-based mix helps improve structure and nutrient content for sandy or depleted soils.